Segmentation for B2B Companies: A Step-by-Step Guide

 An integration between a company database and sales and marketing systems will give salespeople and marketers access to company information in their everyday tools, without having to fiddle around with different systems.
 By integrating a company database and a business system, sales and marketing will be able to create new and diverse segments whenever they need to, whether that be when sales wants to find a new group of companies to contact, or marketing wants to create a list of companies to promote a new product offering to.

-Below you can see how Vainu’s data is integrated in HubSpot.
+Below you can see how Vainu’s data is integrated into HubSpot.
 There are several filters in play, such as which CRM the company uses, which country and which Vainu Custom Industries they operate in, and what their annual revenue is.
-This combination of characteristics work together to create a very specific list of companies that sales can contact or marketing can create a tailored marketing campaign around.
+This combination of characteristics works together to create a very specific list of companies that sales can contact or marketing can create a tailored marketing campaign around.

 One-to-one, one-to-few campaigns

 Remember what we said: "When you speak to everyone, you speak to no one".
 Now that you have identified and segmented ideal accounts, you can easily and quickly implement hyper-targeted and personalized campaigns, and do it, at scale.
-Instead of speaking to many, you can launch one-to-one or one-to few marketing strategies such as account-based marketing (ABM).
+Instead of speaking to many, you can launch one-to-one or one-to-few marketing strategies such as account-based marketing (ABM).

 ABM recommends the concentration of a company's limited resources on the creation of individualized campaigns that are targeted towards the acquisition of a smaller group of high-value customers who share certain characteristics.

 For example, it could be that your company has just developed an awesome, new product.
 As per usual, it is the sales and marketing’s responsibility to get the product seen by the right people.
 The problem is that the new product isn’t really useful for all companies.
 In fact, the product is optimized for large SaaS companies in the Nordics that use Salesforce as their CRM.
-As part of the marketing team, it is your responsibility to segment the market and create a list of companies that the product is relevant for, that you can market the new product to, and that your sales people can reach out to, but how?
+As part of the marketing team, it is your responsibility to segment the market and create a list of companies that the product is relevant for, that you can market the new product to, and that your salespeople can reach out to, but how?
 If you already have all the relevant data in your CRM or marketing automation system—in this example being Vainu Custom Industries, revenue, location, and CRM system—it's simple: just add the appropriate filters, then a new list of all the relevant companies and their contact details is formed.

-This is a small part of the rationale behind account based marketing.
+This is a small part of the rationale behind account-based marketing.
 If you want to learn more, our account-based marketing ebook gives you all the information you might need to know about ABM, such as how to best implement it in your business and what tools are on the market.
 You can download the ebook here.

 From raw data to meaningful information

 If you are going to go look for a company database, it is important that you establish two things: Does it have data relevant to your markets and does it include the type of information that you actually need.
-Generally, company databases do all of the hard leg work for you and gather all the information that could potentially be useful to you when it comes to creating detailed and meaningful company segments.
+Generally, company databases do all of the hard leg work for you and gather all the information that could potentially be useful to you when it comes to creating detailed and meaningful B2B segmentation.
 This means you can spend your time on more value-adding activities, such as creating effective marketing campaigns.

 If all you need now is data, you should consider trying Vainu for free today and start finding your best potential customers right away—just fill out the form on this page.